RhoInc/open-source-handbook/workflow/issues/README.md

 #General Guidance
 We generally use the following guidelines for issue work:
 - Developers should prioritize issues in upcoming releases.
-- Each issue should have it's own branch/pull requests.
+- Each issue should have its own branch/pull requests.
 Very similar issues can be grouped in a branch/PR as needed as long as it's well documented.
-The pull request should always reference the issue(s).
+The pull request should always reference the issue(s) and vice-versa.
 This is [easy in github]() <- link to guide
 - Requirement discussion should happen on the issue, technical discussion should happen on pull requests, but some overlap is fine.
 - Requirements should be clearly documented in the issue _before_ starting to code.